 All families made remarks that they differentiated between on-island and offisland.
 This does not necessarily mean onisland and off-island in the simple sense of the term, but reflects the participants' perception that a large functional distance exists between on-island and off-island, such as not carrying a new strain of coronavirus to the island.
-Consequently it is appropriate to classify the impacts on the family, which relate to it being a closed area surrounded by the sea, not as a micro system that includes local living spheres, neighbors, and so on, but rather as a supra system that includes a biosphere, national and regional characteristics, and so on.
+Consequently, it is appropriate to classify the impacts on the family, which relate to it being a closed area surrounded by the sea, not as a micro system that includes local living spheres, neighbors, and so on, but rather as a supra system that includes a biosphere, national and regional characteristics, and so on.

-1 Impact of COVID-19 on the family internal environment system fact that society guides the activities of family members, influencing them to behave in a manner that will not lead to embarrassment that would result in criticism ostracization (Murayama, or social Amagasa, Inoue, Fujiwara, & Shobugawa, 2019).
+1 Impact of COVID-19 on the family internal environment system

+The reinforcement of the normative sense of public appearance is based on the fact that society guides the activities of family members, influencing them to behave in a manner that will not lead to embarrassment that would result in criticism or social ostracization (Murayama, Amagasa, Inoue, Fujiwara, & Shobugawa, 2019).
 On islands, people come and go less frequently, and the close relationships among relatives and neighbors, which have persisted in Japan since ancient times, are still present (Honda, Hohashi, Nose, & Murakami, 2008).
 Family members thereby act with a strong sense of public appearance, leading to family members' desire to engage in "correct" behavior as relates to infection prevention.